SMAT-Lab/Scalpel/docs/source/user-guide/core-utilities/Control-Flow-Graph.md

 # Control Flow Graph
+The control-flow graph(CFG) construction module generates intra-procedural CFGs, which are an essential component in static flow analysis with applications such as program optimization and taint analysis.
+A CFG represents all paths that might be traversed through a program during its execution.
+The CFGs of a Python project can be combined with the call graph to generate an inter-procedural CFG of the project.

-`scalpel.cfg` module is used to construct the control flow graph for given python programs.
+`scalpel.cfg` module is used to construct the control flow graph for given Python programs.
 The basic unit in the CFG, `Block`, contains a list of sequential statements that can be executed in a program without any control jumps.
 The `Block`s are linked by `Link` objects, which represent control flow jumps between two blocks and contain the jump conditions in the form of an expression.
-The two components are the fundemental data structures in the control flow graph module (`scalpel.cfg`).
+The two components are the fundamental data structures in the control flow graph module (`scalpel.cfg`).

 ## How to use Control Flow Graph
-Below is the demo input python program we will be using.
+Below is the demo input Python program we will be using.
 The piece of code generates the Fibonacci sequence.
 ```python
 code_str="""
 def fib():